 Do You Need an Attorney?

-At our law office and mediation center, we know that, even when providing some services for yourself, it is wise to consult with an attorney to advise you about how various aspects of the law may impact your particular family and circumstances.
+At Schwartzberg Law, we know that, even when providing some services for yourself, it is wise to consult with an attorney to advise you about how various aspects of the law may impact your particular family and circumstances.
 This knowledge will help you work within certain realistic parameters in developing options that will satisfy the interests of you, your spouse, and your children.

 We can guide you through your divorce, advising you about your choices and options.
 Some of the things you will want to discuss with your attorney are: